The Case for Campaign Unionization

+Campaign unionization, is it right for your campaign?
 It seem obvious that Democrats should be supportive of campaign unionization… right?
 Not necessarily.

 Democrats have long campaigned on being the party of the working people.
 For decades, we have proudly led the labor movement by fighting for higher minimum wages, pushing for better labor standards, advocating for unions and fighting against right-to-work laws.
 The creation of the first campaign union this past year and the subsequent unionization of Democratic campaigns nationwide caused discomfort among many Democrats who feared that a campaign with unionized staff would be either less successful or not viable at all.

 But keep in mind that campaign workers seeking to unionize aren’t asking for big salary bumps and extensive benefits.
 Instead, we just want to put modest standards and protections in place to ensure that we are not only treated fairly, but are put in the position to succeed.
 Let’s go through the three basic reasons campaign workers unionize, so that next time someone tells you that it’s “not necessary” or “never going to happen,” you know exactly how to respond.

 Let’s start with the most controversial reason for unionizing a campaign - money.
 Gulp.
 But - isn’t the lifeblood of any campaign an overworked and underpaid staff?
 Not to mention, every cent spent on a campaign worker’s salary is money taken away from field or communications efforts.
 And since Republican campaigns certainly aren’t unionizing, aren’t Democrats are putting themselves at a disadvantage by having a unionized campaign?